haskell/containers/CONTRIBUTING.md

 - Update the change log for non-trivial changes.

-- Please let us know how you wish to be credited in the changelog.
+- Let us know how you wish to be credited in the changelog.